starfederation/datastar/tools/vscode-extension/README.md

 ## License

-This plugin is licensed for free under the MIT License.
+This extension is licensed under the MIT License.

-## Requirements

-This plugin requires Visual Studio Code version 1.63.0 or later.

-## Installation

-Install the extension from the Visual Studio Code Marketplace or from the extensions panel by searching for “Datastar”.